Locking Mailbox and Installation Costs

 With identity thieves and porch pirates becoming more brazen, homeowners want to know their mail and packages will be secure from the time they’re delivered until they can be retrieved, without having to put a combination lock or padlock on their current mailbox.
 That’s why locking mailboxes, also called secure mailboxes, are trending among security-conscious homeowners who are often replacing standard or brick mailboxes to replace with a secure mailbox.

+Securing your mail is just as important as having a strong lock on your entry doors.
 Mailboxes on posts near the road remain the norm in most neighborhoods in the United states, but wall-mounted mailboxes near front doors are growing in popularity as more homeowners consider security for their mail.
 Homeowners feel they are more secure and can be installed on a porch or garage in view of a security camera.
 Your options also include a few high security free-standing curbside locking mailboxes, usually with steel pedestals, which are among the most expensive models.

 This cost estimate for a locking mailbox covers cost factors such as size, type and material, and how they impact price.
 Retail costs for boxes and installation materials are listed plus the installation labor cost to have the work done professionally.
 These are single-family mailboxes.